Destaq/destaq.github.io/_posts/2022-06-23-improving-reading-stamina.md

 ## \#4: Find and set aside a *reading time*

 If you only have a limited amount of time to spend reading each day, yet want to rapidly build up your stamina, nothing helps more than making a consistent habit of it.
-I'm not talking about the general habit of just reading each day --- if you do so all over the place in short bursts, *stamina* improvement will clearly be negligible.However, by carving out a decent chunk of time when you feel best prepared to consume foreign content, this improvement is likely to be much more visible.
+I'm not talking about the general habit of just reading each day --- if you do so all over the place in short bursts, *stamina* improvement will clearly be negligible.

+However, by carving out a decent chunk of time when you feel best prepared to consume foreign content, this improvement is likely to be much more visible.
 What's more, if this chunk is regularly at roughly the same time, you'll accustom your brain into being in optimal Chinese-reading mode (that is, maximum-energy-allocated-towards-reading-Chinese mode); each session's energy/stamina will be at a high and continually pushing up against this limit will help make it only higher.

 Personally, I've found a couple hours late in the evening to be most conducive towards longer reading --- my mind is free from the worries of the day and body relaxed.
 However, others have found morning hours make it easier to read longer --- trial and error will quickly reveal what works best for you.
 Of course, if you want to read during other times of the day then by all means do so, but if you're explicitly working on stamina and have limited time to dedicate towards reading, aim for times closest to your previous reading sessions.